 Physical Custody Issues for Special Needs

 If a child needs a home with accessibility features or requires special equipment, it may be more convenient and cost-effective for one parent to get sole physical custody.
 The other parent would then make regular visits.
 This, however, may involve keeping the child in the family home.
-Parents may opt for a “bird’s nest” arrangements where the child stays in the home, while they take turns living there with the child.
+Parents may opt for a “bird’s nest” arrangement where the child stays in the home, while they take turns living there with the child.

 Disruption Can Be Harmful to Your Child